slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 First the essential.
 Then the details.

 Focusing is an art.
 Time itself is not your limitation: attention is.
 Busy imply out of control.
 Lack of time is lack of priorities.

-Hints:

-- Always look where you want to go, not where you don’t want to go.
+Always look where you want to go, not where you don’t want to go.

 > *"A man with a watch knows what time it is.
 A man with two watches is never sure." (...)
 "If you want a well, only dig in one place."